 Dodie Smith (May 3, 1896 – November 24, 1990), born Dorothy Gladys Smith, was a British novelist and playwright.
-Best known for The Hundred and One Dalmatians (later better known as The 101 Dalmatians) and her young adult novel I Capture the Castle is also a beloved classic work.
+Best known for The Hundred and One Dalmatians (later better known as The 101 Dalmatians) and her young adult novel I Capture the Castle.
 Smith came to her love of theatre early, with many of her family members either enthusiasts or amateurs in that realm.
-She chose to study at the Academy of Dramatic Art.
+She studied at the Academy of Dramatic Art.

 Her first major play, Autumn Crocus, was published under the ambiguous name C.L.
 Anthony in 1931.
 She need not have hidden behind her nom de plume, as the piece was quite successful.
 When the true identity was exposed, newspapers called her the “shop girl playwright” as she had been working to support herself at a furniture store.

 In 1939 Smith married Alec Beesley, who was a longtime friend and her manager.
 The two moved to the U.S. in the 1940s due to his stance as a conscientious objector in Britain.
 Her homesickness for England inspired her to write I Capture the Castle, her first novel, which was published in 1948.
-It immediately gained and still enjoys a devoted following.
+It was an immediate hit, and still enjoys a devoted following.

 Smith and her husband returned to England in 1953, and in 1956 The Hundred and One Dalmatians was published.
 It’s arguably her most famous work due to the animated Disney film of 1961 (released as The One Hundred and One Dalmatians, later shortened to The 101 Dalmatians), and the live action version of 1996, titled The 101 Dalmatians, starring Glenn Close as the villainess Cruella DeVil.